electrode-io/electrode-native/docs/cli/start.md

 **Note**

 If you do not pass an argument to this command, you are prompted to select a native application version from the Cauldron.
-The command uses whatever MiniApp versions are curently declared in this native application version container to launch the command.
+The command uses whatever MiniApp versions are currently declared in this native application version container to launch the command.

 **Options**